 What is a Shamrock Shake?

-To celebrate their 50th anniversary, McDonald’s is taking the legendary treat nationwide and also introducing a new, delicious shamrock dessert, the OREO® Shamrock McFlurry®, which has the unmistakable Shamrock flavor, with added OREO® pieces throughout.
+Shamrock shake 2020: To celebrate their 50th anniversary, McDonald’s took their legendary treat nationwide and introduced a new, delicious shamrock dessert, the OREO® Shamrock McFlurry®, which has the unmistakable Shamrock flavor, with added OREO® pieces throughout.
 Count me in!

 More than 60 million Shamrock shakes have been sold since its debut!
 No doubt a lot of its popularity lies in the fact it’s a seasonal item and only around for a very short time.
 But also, it’s just plain delicious.